Journey Into The Self

 We will do girivalam, walking the 8 mile route around Arunachala and visit the largest Śiva temple in South India, as well as the much older Adi Annamalai temple and other local shrines.
 We will spend time at the Yogi Ramsuratkumar Ashram, sing devotional chants and songs, spend time at Nadaloka sound temple and participate in Vedic ceremonies conducted by local priests.
 We will eat delicious traditional South Indian food, and bask in the holy vibration of Arunachala.

-• For the first 3 nights we will stay in Verite, Auroville, Tamil Nadu.
+• For the first 5 nights we will stay in Quiet, which is a community of Auroville in Tamil Nadu.

 Then we will travel to Tiruvannamalai and stay at Triveni Ashram for the remaining 7 nights.